euphoria-css/euphoria/readme.md

 - Create custom rules that extend the built-in styles (see `addRule()` method)
 - Immutable, composable styles
 - Programatic styles
+- Doesn't rely on CSS pre/post-processors like LESS, Sass or PostCSS.

 ## Install